axelarnetwork/interchain-token-service/docs/index.md

 function setFlowLimit(bytes32 tokenId, uint256 flowLimit) external
 ```

-Used to set a flow limit for a token manager that has the service as its admin.
+Used to set a flow limit for a token manager that has the service as its operator.

 #### Parameters